osmancandulger/badword-filter/README.md

 ## replaceWordWith

 This function takes three args and returns masked string with given pattern as validation result.
+You can use swear words list only for English language for now.

 ```
 const ValidationOptions:object = {